 AI can generate network explanations quickly, but networking errors are easy to hide behind confident language.
 Network+ study should make you better at checking assumptions: source/destination, address, subnet, DNS, route, port, service, firewall, authentication, and physical layer.

-RoleMath's AI panels use Anthropic Economic Index context as workflow evidence only.
-Network Administrator uses 31.9% augmentation-labeled and 68.1% automation-labeled Claude usage context.
-Help Desk Technician and IT Support Specialist use 34.38% augmentation-labeled and 65.62% automation-labeled context.
-Field Network Technician uses 69.61% augmentation-labeled and 30.39% automation-labeled context.
+RoleMath's AI-usage context use Anthropic Economic Index context as workflow evidence only.
+Network Administrator uses roughly 32% augmentation-style and 68% automation-style usage (Anthropic Economic Index; usage signal, not job-loss data) context.
+Help Desk Technician and IT Support Specialist use roughly 34% augmentation-style and 66% automation-style usage context.
+Field Network Technician uses roughly 70% augmentation-style and 30% automation-style usage context.
 These numbers describe observed Claude usage patterns, not employment demand, job loss, credential value, or a personal score.

 For Network+, responsible AI use looks like this: ask AI to critique your troubleshooting tree, then verify with commands, diagrams, packet captures, logs, vendor docs, and a written explanation.
 Do not let a tool invent a network state you did not observe.